Man drives from Ohio hoping to help Haitian friend at border

 Last month, Ruth and her family left South America, where they briefly lived after leaving their impoverished Caribbean homeland, to try to make it to the United States.
 Dave told her he’d be there when they arrived to drive them to her sister’s house in Ohio.

-“I just see it as an opportunity to serve somebody,” he said.
+“I just see it as an opportunity to serve somebody,” Dave said.
 “We have so much.”

 The nonprofit, the Val Verde Border Humanitarian Coalition, has received dozens of drop-offs from U.S. Border Patrol agents since the sudden influx of migrants to Del Rio became the country’s most pressing immigration challenge.
 Its director, Tiffany Burrow, said the group processed more than 1,600 Haitian migrants from Monday through when the camp was completely cleared Friday, assisting them with travel and resettlement necessities.